 E-health is becoming a massive trend in software development and other industries.
-Its rapid growth is now additionally accelerated by the coronavirus pandemic, but that’s not the only reason why it is that way.
+Its rapid growth was accelerated by the onset of the coronavirus pandemic in 2020, but that’s not the only reason why it has turned out that way.
 Constant innovation in the technology sector means we want new solutions, convenient tools and access to products and services from any place at any time.
 That also includes health, as often reimbursed healthcare is imperfect and has multiple issues, including long waiting lines, shortage of good specialists and facilities in locations that are not available equally to all citizens.

 Table of contents

 Private enterprises create more and more digital products dedicated to healthcare.
 Big insurance companies are not afraid to invest in them, as they see an opportunity to offer an attractive alternative to public health services.
 Observing current telemedicine trends is a must for business-oriented people that want to build functional and secure medical software.

 How much does it cost to create a professional e-health solution?
 What should be included in it?
 Why should this industry be worth your attention?

 To say COVID-19 changed the situation regarding remote healthcare is like saying nothing.
 It had an enormous impact on doctors, patients, hospitals and business owners.
 But it’s not like it created the demand for telemedicine.
 The concept was tested for years and was slowly introduced in places around the world.

 We are lucky to live in times when a pandemic means we can survive by ordering groceries online and contacting doctors via video chat.
 The main challenge was quite evident.
 How to handle people that are not infected but still need medical attention?
 The presence of the coronavirus doesn’t mean all other illnesses decided to disappear.
 But facilities couldn’t manage a massive outbreak of a new disease while still taking patients with an ordinary cold.